 Vegetarian restaurants are almost always cheaper and more informal than conventional restaurants.
 Dishes based on rice, pulses and grains are not only filling and satisfying for carnivores but usually more complex, intricately seasoned and spiced than comparably priced meals in ordinary restaurants.

 The Happy Cow is a useful, online directory of vegetarian restaurants around the world with more than 4,800 listings in England, Scotland, Wales and Northern Ireland as well as London listings by postal code.
 Word of warning though.
-You will have a hard time findind a decent veggie meal in Northern Ireland where only 90 vegetarian restaurants are listed.
+You will have a hard time finding a decent veggie meal in Northern Ireland where fewer restaurants are listed.
 Ah well, there are always chips.

 10 of 12

 Have a Picnic

 You don't need a fancy deli to put together a nice - and cheap - picnic.
 Enjoy local beauty spots while munching on bits and pieces collected at a local supermarket or Marks & Spencer.
 If the weather is miserable, make it a tailgate picnic.
 One good thing about the weather in the UK is that it is usually cool enough for well-cooked foods to last several hours - if not days - in a back-pack, bicycle pannier or the trunk of a car.
 Be sensible about this of course.

 When hotel guests dawdle over one poached egg or a bowl of cornflakes at breakfast you can't help thinking that they'll be ravenous by lunchtime.
 If you are staying on a bed and breakfast basis, take advantage of the generous meal that is offered - even if that means breakfasting a little bit later, just to work up an appetite.